GSA/search.digitalgov.gov/_posts/2019-04-09-how-search-engines-index-content-better-discoverability.md

 </body>
 ```

+If possible, open the `<main>` tag just ahead of the `<H1>` for your page title.
+If you use breadcrumbs on your site, `<main>` should be placed in between the breadcrumbs and the `<H1>` so that the repetitive text in the breadcrumb links will not be indexed.

-As mentioned above, if no `<main>` element is present, the entire page will be scraped.
-This is best reserved for non-HTML file types, though, including PDFs, DOCs, and PPTs.
+If no `<main>` element is present, we will omit the `<nav>` and `<footer>` elements.
+If none of these are present, the entire page will be scraped.
+Full-page scraping performs best for non-HTML file types, including PDFs and DOCs, so we encourage you to implement these semantic elements in your page templates to assist the search engines in understanding the structure of your site.

 <br>
 <a id="rel-canonical"></a>